mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 10 June 2025

-- The average temperature today is 17.17˚C,
+- The average temperature today is 13.07˚C,
-- With highs of 17.19˚C and lows of 15.93˚C,
+- With highs of 13.07˚C and lows of 13.07˚C,
-- It may feel like 16.59˚C with overcast clouds
+- It may feel like 12.68˚C with broken clouds
-- The wind speed is 0.45m/s and visibility is 10000m
+- The wind speed is 2.46m/s and visibility is 10000m
-- The pressure is 1020hPa and humidity is 63%
+- The pressure is 1021hPa and humidity is 86%
 - The sun will rise at 03:49 and set at 20:26

 <!-- weather_marker ends -->